Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 In this section, the implementation of the monitor plugin is discussed.

-For this plugin, the following environments are considered: KDE, GNOME, wlroots based compositors and Kwin based compositors.
+For this plugin, the following environments are considered: KDE, GNOME, wlroots based compositors and KWin based compositors.
 This selection covers a large section of the Wayland compositors except the cosmic desktop, which will be released after this thesis. @cosmic-release